JustPlayerDE/justplayer-tpa/README.md

 JustPlayer TPA (short JustTPA) is a simple tpa plugin where players can ask other players if they can teleport to them.
 This plugin is very simple and easy to use.

-I mainly made this plugin for myself, but i also wanted to share it with others.
+I mainly made this plugin for myself, but I also wanted to share it with others.

-The reason for why i even made this plugin is because no existing tpa plugin has satisfied my needs.
+The reason for why I even made this plugin is because no existing tpa plugin has satisfied my needs.

 ## Commands